DesignRant/designrant-app/README.md

 ### Add your post

 Create a folder in `/content/blog` for your post.
 The folder should be named with the following format `YYYY-MM-DD post-title` where the date is the date you are submitting the post.
-The Markdown file (renamed to `index.md`) and any images linked to in the markdown should be placed in this folder.
+The Markdown file (you should name it `index.md`) and any images linked to in the markdown should be placed in this folder.
 You should also add a hero image to this folder that will be used as the article preview.

 Add front-matter to the top of the markdown post in this format: